jasonbot/weblog/content/weblog/framework-syndrome.md

 description = ""
 +++

 A common antipattern I've been both perpetrator of and victim to is what I describe as _Framework Syndrome_.
 This is the act of writing software that does not solve the inherent problem at hand, but provides a poorly designed scaffold in which one is expected to eventually "fill in the blanks."
-That is, in the absensee of the ability or desire to make the code do what it needs to do, kick the can down the road while at the same time writing mountains of not particularly useful code that will never be fully excised from th codebase.
+That is, in the absence of the ability or desire to make the code do what it needs to do, kick the can down the road while at the same time writing mountains of not particularly useful code that will never be fully excised from the codebase.

 # You Don't Understand the Problem, So You Code Around It